-a.
-Common Yard: A planted frontage where the facade is set back substantially from the frontage line.
+- a.
+Common Yard: a planted frontage wherein the facade is set back substantially from the frontage line.
 The front yard created remains unfenced and is visually continuous with adjacent yards, supporting a common landscape.
-The deep setback provides a buffer from the higher speed thoroughfares. b.
-Porch & Fence: A planted frontage where the facade is set back from the frontage line with an attached porch that is permitted to encroach.
-A fence at the frontage line maintains street spatial definition.
-Porches shall be no less than 8 feet deep. c.
-Terrace or Lightwell: A frontage where the facade is set back from the frontage line by an elevated terrace or a sunken light well.
-This frontage type buffers residential use from urban sidewalks and removes the private yard from public encroachment.
-Terraces are suitable for conversion to outdoor cafes. d.
-Forecourt: A frontage where a portion of the facade is close to the frontage line and the central portion is set back.
-The forecourt created is suitable for vehicular dropoffs.
+The deep setback provides a buffer from the higher speed thoroughfares. - b.
+Porch & Fence: a planted frontage wherein the facade is set back from the frontage line with an attached porch permitted to encroach.
+A fence, or low wall, at the frontage line maintains street spatial definition.
+Porches shall be no less than 8 feet deep. - c.
+Terrace: a frontage wherein the facade is set back from the frontage line by an elevated terrace.
+This type buffers residential use from urban sidewalks and removes the private yard from public encroachment.
+Terraces are suitable for conversion to outdoor cafes. - d.
+Forecourt: a frontage wherein a portion of the facade is close to the frontage line and the central portion is set back.
+The forecourt created is suitable for vehicular drop-offs.
 This type should be allocated in conjunction with other frontage types.
-Large trees within the forecourts may overhang the sidewalks. e.
-Stoop: A frontage where the facade is aligned close to 1 the frontage line with the first story elevated from the 1 sidewalk to secure privacy for the windows.
+Large trees within the Forecourts may overhang the sidewalks. - e.
+Stoop: a frontage wherein the facade is aligned close to the frontage line with the first story elevated from the sidewalk sufficiently to secure privacy for the windows.
 The entrance is usually an exterior stair and landing.
-This ł type is recommended for ground floor residential use.
-1 1 Shopfront: A frontage where the facade is aligned close f. to the frontage line with the building entrance at sidewalk grade.
-This frontage is conventional for retail use.
-It has a substantial glazing on the sidewalk level.
-1 g.
-Gallery: A frontage where the facade is aligned close to the frontage line with an attached cantilevered shed or a lightweight colonnade overlapping the sidewalk.
+This type is recommended for ground-floor residential use. - f.
+Shopfront: a frontage wherein the facade is aligned close to the frontage line with the building entrance at sidewalk grade.
 This type is conventional for retail use.
-The gallery shall be no less than 10 ft. wide and should overlap the sidewalk to within 2 feet of the curb. h.
-Arcade: A colonnade supporting habitable space that overlaps the sidewalk, while the arcade at sidewalk level remains at or behind the frontage line.
+It has a substantial glazing on the sidewalk level and an awning that may overlap the sidewalk to within 2 feet of the curb. - g.Gallery: a frontage wherein the facade is aligned close to the frontage line with an attached cantilevered shed or a lightweight colonnade overlapping the sidewalk.
 This type is conventional for retail use.
-The arcade shall be no less than 12 feet wide and should overlap the sidewalk to within 2 feet of the curb.
+The Gallery shall be no less than 10 feet wide and should overlap the Sidewalk to within 2 feet of the curb. - h.
+Arcade: a colonnade supporting habitable space that overlaps the sidewalk, while the facade at sidewalk level remains at or behind the frontage line.
+This type is conventional for retail use.
+The arcade shall be no less than 12 feet wide and should overlap the Sidewalk to within 2 feet of the curb.

-FIGURE 1.7 LAND USE
+FIGURE 1.7 LAND USE SUMMARY